Have questions? We're here.

 • 1 Breakfast

-After breakfast, transfer to Cochin airport in the morning to catch your flight for your onward destination.
+After breakfast, you take a transfer to the Kochi airport to connect with the flight for your onward destination.
+This drive takes approximately 1.5 hours.

 Accommodations